 - If you’re meeting people somewhere, plan how you’ll get there and how you’ll get home.

 - Choose to meet somewhere you’re familiar with.

 - If you’re eating out, look at the menu in advance and decide what to eat.

 - Get ready in good time, so you don’t feel rushed.

 Everyone will feel differently about the easing of lockdown.
 If a close friend or family member isn’t ready to meet up in person, try to maintain contact on the phone or over screen.
 Or suggest a one-on-one walk and coffee, before meeting in a larger group.

 Do what you can to help others feel comfortable.
 You may choose to not wear a face covering, but respect other people if they still wear one.
 And if you want to wear a face covering, then do so.
 Some places may ask you to wear a face covering, for example, in crowded spaces.

 Be present and connect

 Remind yourself of all the things you missed during lockdown.
 So many of those things are now possible.
-Whether that be having coffee with your best friends, hosting a family BBQ in your garden or getting back to sport or other activities you’ve missed.
+Whether that be having coffee with your best friends, hosting a BBQ in your garden or getting back to sport or other activities you’ve missed.